 S-R-g-m-P-d-n-S

-Though prakriti with Darbari, Adana favours a ‘lighter, flittering’ treatment: often summoned via skipping ga in aroha, limiting ornaments on komal dha, and focusing more on madhya and taar saptak (exemplified in Budhaditya Mukherjee‘s concise rendition: gat transcribed below).
-Komal ga is reintroduced via the gmRS Kanada signature in avroh – and some artists may assign a subtly higher sruti to the komal ni, especially in taans and faster passages (see ‘sakari‘).
-The raga is depicted in numerous ragmalas, often with imagery of ascetics lost in meditative pose – and Joep Bor’s Raga Guide discusses the “Sahasarasa: an anthology of 1004 Dhrupad song-texts attributed to the early 16th-century poet-composer Nayak Bakshu, compiled at the time of Emperor Shah Jahan, [which] contains no less than 35 songs in Raag Adana”.
+Though prakriti with Darbari, Adana favours a ‘lighter, flittering’ treatment: often summoned via skipping ga in aroha, limiting ornaments on komal dha, and focusing more on madhya and taar saptak (exemplified in Buddhadev Dasgupta‘s concise rendition: gat transcribed below).
+Komal ga is reintroduced via the gmRS Kanada signature in avroh – and some artists, including Dagarvani vocalist Wasifuddin Dagar, choose to assign a markedly higher sruti to the komal ni, especially in taans and faster passages (see ‘sakari‘).
+Historically, the raga turns up in numerous ragmala paintings, often depicted with imagery of ascetics lost in meditative pose – while Joep Bor’s Raga Guide discusses the “Sahasarasa: an anthology of 1004 Dhrupad song-texts attributed to the early 16th-century poet-composer Nayak Bakshu, compiled at the time of Emperor Shah Jahan, [which] contains no less than 35 songs in Raag Adana”.
 Also see a rundown of jhaptal compositions by Kovid Rathee (who casts it as “a raga for the brave and valorous”) – as well as the related Sughrai, Gunji Kanada, & Mudriki Kanada.

 राग अडाना